Facebook Group makes quilts for residential school survivors – and you can help!

 Seeing Truth, a block designed by Catherine Henderson and donated to Quilts for Survivors.

 The request is for 16.5-inch blocks (unfinished size) incorporating at least one orange fabric.
 Vanessa is also accepting donations of batting, backing fabric, and thread to assemble the lap-size quilts (approximately 48” x 62”).
 At least one long-armer has offered to finish some of the quilts.

-Originally the deadline for blocks was August 1, but Vanessa moved that to October 11 so that all those quilters who are away from their machines for the summer could still participate.
+Originally the deadline for blocks was August 1, then October 11, so that all those quilters who are away from their machines for the summer could still participate.
 There is no longer a deadline; Quilts for Survivors will be assembling and sending quilts to Survivors indefinitely.

 The Lone Star block donated by Alice Hertel is a pattern used in Star blankets, which are often used in ceremonies, and given as gifts of honour to the deceased, and to celebrate life events.